LYNCH·LLP

 • What is Brian Thomas Misiura's overall allowance rate?

-Allowance rates range from 77% to 97% across the examiner's art units, reflecting variation in the pooled record by unit.
+Allowance rates range from 77% to 97% across his art units, reflecting variation in outcomes by unit.

 ◈ RESPONDING TO AN OFFICE ACTION